 Credit: Icelandair

 Economy Standard is the lowest class of travel available when booking an itinerary operated by both carriers.
 This fare includes one free checked bag.
 In contrast, Economy Light — Icelandair's cheapest fare — does not include any free checked bags.
-However, you cannot book Economy Light if at least one leg of your journey is operated by Southwest.
+However, you (at least currently) cannot book Economy Light if Southwest operates at least one leg of your journey.

 And if you credit your travels to the Rapid Rewards program, members can earn points on Southwest-operated flights booked through Icelandair as follows: